 So you want to be a UX designer.
 No craftsperson is complete without their tools, and UX designers are no exception.
 It’s time to get that toolkit ready to go!

 If you’re new to UX, this can be one of the hardest things to get your head around.
 Even for experienced UXers, the ever-growing list of must-have tools can be daunting.
+Where do you start?

 Before you start designing anything, you need to know exactly what you’re designing for.
 As Jeff Humble, our Head of Design here at CareerFoundry, puts it: you want to fall in love with the problem, not the solution.

 You need to identify the who, what and why of your project—which means research!
 Surveys and polls are a good place to start, and will enable you to reach a wide audience quickly.

-One popular tool for creating forms, surveys and quizzes is Typeform; a free account will give you access to 100 responses per month, and you can include up to 10 fields per typeform.
+- Typeform.
+A free account will give you access to 100 responses per month, and you can include up to 10 fields per typeform.